How to Handle HTML to PDF Page Breaks Using C#

 $vbLabelText $csharpLabel

-And the code above will generate the PDF below, which has 2 pages: the Table on the First page and the Image on the second:
+The code above generates a PDF with 2 pages: the table on the first page and the image on the second:

-To avoid a page-break within an image or table, you may use the CSS page-break-inside attribute applied to a wrapping DIV element.
+To avoid a page break within an image or table, use the CSS page-break-inside attribute applied to a wrapping DIV element.
+This technique is essential for maintaining visual integrity when debugging HTML with Chrome to ensure your PDFs render exactly as intended.

 <div style="page-break-inside: avoid">